 What makes Chick-fil-A's classic chicken sandwiches so delicious?

-And that ingredient is monosodium glutamate, more commonly known as MSG.
+That ingredient is monosodium glutamate, more commonly known as MSG.

 But what is it anyway?

-Nutrition and wellness expert Frances Largeman-Roth, RDN, told TODAY that it can be difficult to pinpoint the origin of some food sensitivities, and that's especially true when you're eating a dish that has a lot of ingredients.
-"I think that people can legitimately feel bad after eating a meal that is very high in sodium, whether that sodium comes from salt or MSG," Largeman-Roth said.
+Nutrition and wellness expert Frances Largeman-Roth, RDN, tells TODAY.com that it can be difficult to pinpoint the origin of some food sensitivities, and that's especially true when you're eating a dish that has a lot of ingredients.
+"I think that people can legitimately feel bad after eating a meal that is very high in sodium, whether that sodium comes from [plain] salt or MSG," Largeman-Roth said.
 "That doesn’t mean that MSG is harmful.
 Also, they may have a sensitivity to gluten or another food additive that could be in their meal."

 Though MSG occurs naturally, to make the flavoring agent, it was first extracted and crystallized from seaweed broth.
 Today, it's created during a fermentation process similar to making yogurt or soy bean paste.